Event Recap: How to Make Software Rollout a Success

 Third Speaker: Markus Menth

 And last but not least, we had Markus Menth, IT Consultant for Administration at Linde Engineering.
-Markus’ presentation centers on Linde Engineering’s new platform, SupplierConnect (an internally developed platform that connects suppliers with Linde) as well as user onboarding and change management.
+Markus’ presentation centers on Linde Engineering’s new platform, SupplierConnect (an internally developed platform that connects suppliers with Linde) as well as Learn more about employee training and support and change management.
 Aligning with Sebastian’s and Stefan’s message, Markus emphasizes the importance of users (in this case, the suppliers) in driving the success of the rollout.

 Linde Engineering recently implemented Userlane to improve the effectiveness and efficiency of their user onboarding, so Markus talks about the advantages of Userlane (especially in comparison to the more standard onboarding methods) and gives a brief demonstration of how our product works on SupplierConnect.